Woolston Rovers

-Woolston Rovers are a rugby league team based in Warrington.
-The open age teams play in the National Division of the Rugby League Conference.
+Woolston Rovers are a rugby league club based in Warrington.
+There are two open age teams at the club; the NCL team was in Division 1 of the National Conference League in 2025 and will compete in the newly formed National Conference North West in 2026 and the NWML team.

 History

 Woolston Rovers

 Woolston Rovers Rugby Club was founded at the Lido Country Club on Manchester Road, Woolston, Cheshire, in 1959.
 The first game played by the Woolston Rovers was against Cadishead in the 1960–61 season, with Woolston losing 58–8.
 Woolston had no pitch for the first two seasons and played all their games away from home.
 At the start of the third year, they acquired a pitch in Victoria Park, where they played until they moved to Bennetts Recreation Ground, Padgate.

 The Jubilee Pavilion at Bennetts Recreation Ground was opened in 1978.
 Along with the clubhouse and changing facilities, Rovers had three playing pitches.
 These playing facilities were used in full when the junior section started in 1978.
 From 1978 up to 2002, Rovers had in excess of 10 teams per season.

 Woolston Rovers were one of the original ten clubs invited to join BARLA's National League in 1986.
 This later became the National Conference League.
 In 1992, the Rovers were champions for the first three years and then runners-up for the next two.

 In 2002, arsonists destroyed the Jubilee Pavilion and all the memorabilia within.
 With the club needing to rebuild, a summer club was set up under the name Warrington Woolston Rovers.

 With only four junior teams remaining, a new committee formed in 2004 broke away from the open-age team's control.
 Calling themselves Woolston Rovers Juniors, they struggled to keep the remaining teams together.

 Confusion between the Woolston Rovers and the summer team Warrington Woolston Rovers had led to the Woolston Rovers' winter team being relegated.
 They had won their league but failed to have a team entered for the 2004-5 season.
 The summer club then broke away and renamed themselves the Warrington Wizards.
 The Woolston Rovers were, allowed to rebuild their home ground.

 At the end of the 2006 season, the Woolston Rovers committee decided to relaunch an open age team.
 An application to the North West Counties league was accepted, but Woolston Rovers had to start in Division 6.
 They were Division 6 champions in their first year. followed by finishing the next four seasons in the top two league positions to win back-to-back promotions.